-The Department has started the Technical Assurance Panel (TAP) pilot program.
+The department has run a Technical Assurance Panel (TAP) pilot program.

-The program is a new way for state agencies, councils and landowners to work together to undertake strategic investigations for precincts.
-The TAP program aims to identify and require the proponent to address key local, state and strategic issues, which may then lead to the lodgement of a formal rezoning proposal.
-This will enable clearer decision-making, a stronger appreciation of public benefit, better outcomes, and, importantly, give the community confidence that important issues have been thoroughly investigated and addressed by the relevant stakeholders before lodgement of rezoning applications.
+The program was a new way for state agencies, councils and landowners to work together to undertake strategic investigations for precincts.
+The TAP program aimed to identify, and require the proponent to address, key local, state and strategic issues, which may then lead to the lodgement of a formal rezoning proposal.
+This would enable clearer decision-making, a stronger appreciation of public benefit, better outcomes, and, importantly, give the community confidence that important issues have been thoroughly investigated and addressed by the relevant stakeholders before lodgement of rezoning applications.

-The TAP pilot program has begun in two precincts in the Greater Macarthur Growth Area – Appin and Gilead.
-The panel is made up of representatives from government agencies, service providers and local councils who provide insight into community issues, infrastructure needs and opportunities and constraints for development.
-The workshops are chaired by the Department and have senior representation from:
+The TAP pilot program has concluded in two precincts in the Greater Macarthur Growth Area (GMGA) – Appin and Gilead.
+The panel was made up of representatives from government agencies, service providers and local councils who provide insight into community issues, infrastructure needs and opportunities and constraints for development.

-The forum of public agencies and the proponent, led by DPIE, seeks to resolve complex planning issues and provide a recommended roadmap to resolve key issues upfront in a transparent way.
-The proponents are not involved in any formal deliberation or the formulation of recommendations to Government.
+The forum of public agencies and the proponent, led by DPE, sought to resolve complex planning issues and provided a recommended roadmap to resolve key issues upfront in a transparent way.
+The proponents were not involved in any formal deliberation or the formulation of recommendations to Government.

-Under the pilot program the TAP workshops ensure collaboration and examination of important issues including:
+Under the pilot program the TAP workshops ensured collaboration and examination of important issues including: